Bernhard Weiß (police executive): Early life

-Born in Berlin, German Empire into a prominent, liberal Jewish family, Bernhard Weiss earned a doctorate of law after studying law at the University of Berlin, the University of Munich, the University of Freiburg im Breisgau and the University of Würzburg.
+Born in Berlin, German Empire into a prominent, liberal Jewish family, Weiss earned a doctorate of law after studying law at the Friedrich Wilhelm University of Berlin, the Ludwig-Maximilians-Universität München, the University of Freiburg, and the University of Würzburg.

-In 1904 Bernhard Weiss volunteered to undergo military training and was commissioned as a reserve officer in the Royal Bavarian Army, since as a Jew he was not accepted in the Prussian army.
-During the First World War he was promoted to the rank of captain (Rittmeister).
+In 1904, Weiss volunteered to undergo military training and was commissioned as a reserve officer in the Royal Bavarian Army, since as a Jew, he was not accepted in the Prussian Army.
+During the First World War, he was promoted to the rank of Rittmeister (captain).
 Weiss was the officer in charge of a medical company and was awarded the Iron Cross First Class for his services.
 His three brothers and a cousin also fought in the war.
 One was killed and another seriously injured.

 Active in the Jewish community of Berlin, Weiss was a board member of the (reform) rabbinical seminary and a member of the Centralverein deutscher Staatsbürger jüdischen Glaubens (Central Union of German Citizens of Jewish Belief), the organization dedicated to protecting the civil and social rights of Jews in Germany while at the same time cultivating their German identity.

-Weiss made a name for himself as an exceptionally efficient lawyer and judge before being the first Jew to enter the civil service of pre-Weimar Germany.
+Weiss made a name for himself as a lawyer and judge before being the first Jew to enter the civil service of pre-Weimar Germany.